 - Are you over 65?

-- Have you played a lot of sports maybe on the collegiate level?
+- Have you played a lot of sports throughout your life?

 - Have you had a fair amount of physical trauma in your past such as multiple motor vehicle accidents?